 Rameshvara Temple also encompasses a small closed hall also known as ardhamantapa or inner mantapa and a large closed hall known as mahamantapa.

 Later, after the decline of the Ganga Dynasty, the temple received patronage from the rulers of the Hoysala Empire.
 Two inscriptions in Kannada language dating back to 1291-1343 A.D. have been engraved on the temple walls.
 The inscriptions state about the generous contributions made by the King Veera Ballala III towards the local deity Ramanathadeva of Narasamangala.
 The temple thus, known for its exquisite beauty and remarkable workmanship attracts the attention of several pilgrims and tourists from various locations.
 The pilgrimage centre is presently protected under the Ancient Monuments and Archaeological Sites and Remains Act, 1958.
-It is preserved and maintained by the Archaeological Survey of India
+It is preserved and maintained by the Archaeological Survey of India, Bengaluru Circle.

 Rameshvara Temple is well connected by different modes of transport.
 Tourists can avail buses from the nearby bus station located at Chamarajanagar.
 The nearest rail head is also situated at Chamarajanagar.
-The international airport is in Bengaluru
+The international airport is in Bengaluru.